Halbann/Zoomer/ZoomerBuild/BepInEx/plugins/Zoomer/readme.txt

-# Zoomer v0.1.0
+# Zoomer v0.2.0

+Zoomer brings back the old zoom and panning functionality from KSP1.

+- Hold ALT and move the scroll wheel to zoom.
+- Hold the middle mouse button and drag to pan.
-Zoomer brings back the old zoom functionality from KSP1.
-Simply hold ALT and use the scroll wheel.
-Press the middle mouse button twice to reset the camera.
+- Press the middle mouse button twice to reset the camera.

+Zoomer also hides part outlines when the UI is hidden.

 # Installation